kumw1975/TP_2_Scheduling_SUD/README.md

 	the manager approves responses to requests.
 	The manager can choose to automate responses to requests. so that when they come in they are automagically sent to all employees ( or only to employees in that role. )

+Employees can cover shifts in any location provided they do not cross their 40 hr limit